Hybrid Censoring: Models, Methods and Applications

 for Engineering and Bio Health

-This book focuses on hybrid censoring, a specific but important topic in censoring methodology, which has numerous applications.
-Applied statisticians in many fields must frequently analyze time to event data.
+Hybrid Censoring: Models, Methods and Applications focuses on hybrid censoring, a specific but important topic in censoring methodology, which has numerous applications.
+Applied statisticians in many fields must frequently analyze time-to-event data.
 The statistical tools presented within are applicable to data from medicine, biology, public health, epidemiology, engineering, economics, and demography.

 The existing literature on censoring methodology, life-testing procedures or lifetime data analysis provide only some hybrid censoring schemes but do not spend a significant amount of time to detail the methodologies, ideas and statistical inferential methods for hybrid censoring.
 This book fills this gap and provides valuable information on these topics.